What is a Natural Gemstone?

 Because of their natural ingredients, Synthetic Gemstones are Real Gem Material, combined with Human assistance and therefore cannot be genuine.
 It is sometimes even possible for a Gemologist to be puzzled as to whether or not a stone is Genuine or Synthetic, Since the same gemological tests are used for stone identification on both natural and synthetic gems.
 Only minor internal characteristics allow separation of a Synthetic Gemstone from a Genuine Gemstone.

 Although Synthetic Sapphire Rough Material is inexpensive relative to Genuine Sapphire, This Man Made Blue Sapphire is truly Stunning.
-Only Spending several thousand dollars for this 6 and 1/2 Carat Synthetic Sapphire, one would never miss the tens of thousands one would normally spend for a Natural, Genuine Sapphire.
+Only Spending several thousand dollars for this 6 and 1/2 Carat Synthetic Sapphire, you will never miss the tens of thousands one would normally spend for a Natural, Genuine Sapphire.